Darksel0/ddos/README.md

 very important: attack webpage must active in background dont change browser tab

 if you active other tab in browser  the attack  stops
+# Please do not use for sabotage purposes Thank you